kubedb/docs/docs/guides/redis/backup/kubestash/application-level/index.md

 sample-redis   16.1      Ready    9m46s
 ```

-The output confirms that the `Redis` database has been successfully created with the same configuration as it had at the time of backup.
+The output confirms that the `PostgreSQL` database has been successfully created with the same configuration as it had at the time of backup.

 #### Verify Restored Data: